“Old Friends, Old Friends”

-(Author’s note: My best friend from Auburn lost his mother last week.
-I am reposting this old column from four years ago.)
+(Author’s note: My best friend from Auburn lost his fight against cancer this past Saturday.
+Even though I haven’t contributed anything new in a long, long time, I am reposting this old column, originally published six years ago.)

 The fellow in front entered the cafeteria and turned to go past the backed-up, stacked-up rows of used trays and dishes on the cafeteria conveyor belt, once again seemingly anticipating the direction I was heading.
 He turned down the corridor leading to the elevator, again the same way I was headed.
-By this time I think that fellow started to feel like somebody was stalking him for some reason.
-We both got on the elevator together, both got off on the third floor, and both walked into the small former storage closet that housed the AU College Bowl team, both feeling a little awkward at having made this dance all the way through the bowels of Foy Union.
+By this time I think that fellow started to feel like somebody was stalking him.
+We both got on the elevator, both got off on the third floor, and both walked into the small former storage closet that housed the AU College Bowl team, both feeling a little awkward at having made this dance all the way through the bowels of Foy Union.

 Our social and political philosophies also diverged, I becoming more conservative than ever and Bill leaning much the other way.
 Even our interest in and identification with Auburn (both the institution and the football program) would wax and wane, usually at completely different times.

-But our lives also criss-crossed so many ways.
-We were roommates for a while when I was between jobs (both of us just happened to end up in Atlanta at that time, for different reasons).
-Later on, we were even groomsmen in each other’s weddings within the space of a month (not planned, just happened that way).
-And through the years we always shared that bond of being Auburn men, no matter the extent to which we self-identified as such at any particular time.
+But our lives also criss-crossed in many ways.
+We were roommates for a while when I was between jobs (both of us just happened to end up in Atlanta at that time for different reasons).
+Later on, we were groomsmen in each other’s weddings within the space of a month (not planned, just happened that way).
+And through the years we always shared the bond of being Auburn men, no matter the extent to which we self-identified as such at any particular time.

-With me and my crutches and him with his cane, I started to nickname us the “Gimp Brothers” (but then I remembered that scene from Pulp Fiction…).
-I thought back to our salad days of yore when two young guys with a world of possibilities in front of them would ride around singing along to the car cassette player or would be hollering and cheering during amazing AU comebacks like the 1987 Iron Bowl and the 1990 FSU fumble-rooskie game.
-Those two invincible guys back in the past could never picture the “sorry” state in which we now found ourselves—surprisingly still hanging out with each other but beat up physically (and a little bit mentally) by life.
+With me and my crutches and him with his cane, I started to nickname us the “Gimp Brothers” (but then I remembered that scene from Pulp Fiction).
+I thought back to our salad days of yore when two young guys with worlds of possibilities in front of them would ride around singing along to the car cassette player or be hollering and cheering during amazing AU comebacks like the 1987 Iron Bowl and the 1990 FSU fumble-rooskie game.
+Those two invincible guys of the past could never picture the “sorry” state in which we now found ourselves—surprisingly still hanging out with each other but beat up physically (and a little bit mentally) by life.

 (I must interrupt these reflections on my friend Bill to tell you of an even more wonderful blessing bestowed upon me.
 My wife Eileen, a teacher, was SO looking forward to her week off for winter break in February.
 These breaks in the school year are her own personal time to recharge and take care of things.
 Bill could not transport me and my cast during the particular week Eileen was off.
 Knowing how important getting into the office was to me, this woman effectively gave up her precious break and dragged me into work the whole week, many days killing time—HER time—during my workday on my office’s side of town.
 Add to that the days she took off to cart me to work several other weeks, all the personal care she gave me during my time of limitation, and you see why I will always say I have the best wife in the whole world.)